viebel/blog.klipse.tech/_posts/2021-08-24-data-validation-with-json-schema.md

 In Object-Oriented Programming, allowing a class member to be *optional* is not easy.
 For instance, in Java one needs a special construct like the `Optional` class [introduced in Java 8](https://www.oracle.com/technical-resources/articles/java/java8-optional.html).

 In Data-Oriented Programming, it is natural to declare a field as optional in a map.
-In fact in JSON schema, **by default** every field is optional.
+In fact in JSON Schema, **by default** every field is optional.
 In order to make a field non-optional, we have to include its name in the `required` array as for instance in the author schema in the following code snippet where only `firstName` and `lastName` are required while `books` is optional.

 ~~~klipse-eval-js
 var authorSchema = {